Triton

 Kahier Roost

 Perched 1,000 feet above the ground at the tops of a dense jungle canopy, Kahier Roost is a breathtaking settlement of tree houses.
-It serves as the secluded home of the western aarakocra, an isolationist community of bird-folk who prefer to keep far from the rest of civilization.
-Their roost houses are constructed to be entirely inaccessible to ground-dwellers.
+It serves as the secluded home of the western aarakocra, an isolationist community of bird folk who prefer to keep far from the rest of civilization.
+Their roost houses are constructed to be entirely inaccessible to ground dwellers.

 With appearances reminiscent of gulls, pelicans, and other sea birds, the aarakocra leave their roosts in flocks each day to fish the western sea.
 With nets and diving techniques, they work together and return as a united flock.
 This relatively simple lifestyle has sustained them completely.
 Aside from the occasional youngling embarking on a personal journey, the aarakocra have lived in uninterrupted peace for hundreds of generations, a far cry from the days when their ancestors built the fabled golden city of A’teran thousands of years ago.

 Hagjaw Islands

 The Hagjaw Islands are a scattered chain of small, fragmented landmasses, each with its own unique climate and extreme environments.
-This diversity is matched by the rich variety of cultures inhabiting the islands, each one home to distinct communities of kenku.
+This diversity is matched by the rich variety of kenku cultures inhabiting the islands.
 Known for their wild array of feathers, features, and abilities, the kenku of the Hagjaw Islands are a subject of fascination and intrigue throughout the region.
+Among the most renowned of these inhabitants are the parrot kenku, whose mimicry is legendary.
+They can flawlessly replicate entire songs, adopt full personalities, and even imitate a wizard’s spell after witnessing it.

 Lafit

-Lafit is a desolate mud and saltmarsh island, its landscape dominated by dense swamps and teeming with anacondas and alligators.
+Lafit is a desolate mud and saltmarsh island, its landscape dominated by dense swamps teeming with anacondas and alligators.
 Harsh and unwelcoming, few dare to visit this unforgiving place.
 Yet, at the island’s heart lies a small stilted town, a ramshackle refuge often used as a safe haven for criminals and pirates seeking to evade capture.

 Ambrosia Karst